Upload a module to the Viam Registry

 For example:

-• To upload a custom module that is defined in a single file named my-module-file in a local bin directory:
+• To upload a module that is defined in a single file named my-module-file in a local bin directory:

 viam module upload --version 1.0.0 --platform linux/amd64 ./bin/my-module-file

-• To upload a custom module that includes multiple files, as well as a separate entry point file, all contained with a local bin directory:
+• To upload a module that includes multiple files, as well as a separate entry point file, all contained with a local bin directory:

 viam module upload --version 1.0.0 --platform linux/amd64 ./bin